KelvinPompey-40718390/sem-project-group6/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1.User selects report option.
+1. User selects report option.
 2. User selects the number of Countries by Population.
 3. A report is generated based on the number of Countries by Population.

 ## EXTENSIONS

-2. **The user view a list of all countries in the world arranged in descending order based on their population size**:
+3. **Data is not available**:
-1. User must view a list of all countries in the world arranged in descending order based on their population size.
+    1. User informs organisation that no data available.

 ## SUB-VARIATIONS